rh-event-flow-incubator/kolsch/Readme.md

 * Producer - simple producer that will send and receive messages.
 * Consumer - consumes messages and logs them.
 * Processor - Uses KStreams API to split messages into one word per message.
-* Demo - Versions of the demo.
-One for Openshift and one standalone that requires Zookeeper and Kafka to be running locally.
+* Manager - JAX-RS Application that will accept JSON files and create the mapping in ZooKeeper.

 # Running the Example